XanderTheRat/XanderTheRat/README.md

 ## Hi there 👋

 - 🎓Currently studying on BUT Informatique at Université de Limoges
-- 💻Learning JS, HTML, CSS, Python, C and Bash
+- 💻Learning JS, HTML, CSS, Python, C and Java
 - 🏊‍♂️Swimmer
 - 🥁Metal drummer